Play Live Radio

 A special thank you to Jean and Lee Johnson for giving me their River City History Tour: Omaha’s Parks and Boulevards as done through the Durham Museum, and to Matthew Kalcevich, Director for the City of Omaha Parks & Recreation Department, for speaking with me.

-David started in broadcasting at his hometown radio station in Holdrege, Nebraska while still in high school.
-He went on to earn journalism and law degrees from the University of Nebraska at Lincoln and has worked for a number of radio and television stations around the United States.
+David first started broadcasting at his hometown radio station in Holdrege, Nebraska while still in high school.
+He went on to earn journalism and law degrees from the University of Nebraska at Lincoln, served as an officer in the U.S. Army, and has worked for radio and television stations across the United States.
 He is a big advocate for community media and loves being a part of the local fabric of NPR.
-He also has a cat.
+He also has a cat, Pickles.